claesenm/optunity/docs/user/index.rst

     Example: accuracy of an SVM classifier as a function of kernel and regularization parameters.

+box constraints
+    Every hyperparameter of the tuning problem must be within a prespecified interval.
+    The optimal solution will be within the hyperrectangle (box) specified by the ranges.

 solver
     A strategy to optimize hyperparameters, such as *grid search*.